-SpaceX aims for Dec.
-16 return to flight, customer Iridium says
+SpaceX aims for December 16 return to flight, customer Iridium says

 A U.S. National Aeronautics and Space Administration advisory panel last month publicly questioned the safety of SpaceX’s fueling process, especially since the company has been hired to begin flying astronauts to the International Space Station in 2018.

 The Sept.
 1 accident was the second for SpaceX in 29 flights of the Falcon 9.
-The company, owned and operated by Tesla Motors Inc TSLA.O Chief Executive Officer Musk, has a backlog of more than 70 missions for NASA and commercial customers, worth more than $10 billion.
+The company, owned and operated by Tesla Motors Inc Chief Executive Officer Musk, has a backlog of more than 70 missions for NASA and commercial customers, worth more than $10 billion.

 SpaceX has not disclosed the extent of the damage at its primary launch site in Florida.
 The Iridium satellites will be launched from SpaceX’s California launch pad at Vandenberg Air Force Base.

-Iridium intends to replace its current mobile communications network with 81 new satellites made by Italy's Thales Alenia Space, a joint venture of Thales SA TCFP.PA and Leonardo Finmeccanica SpA LDOF.MI under a contract worth $2.8 billion.
+Iridium intends to replace its current mobile communications network with 81 new satellites made by Italy's Thales Alenia Space, a joint venture of Thales SA and Leonardo Finmeccanica SpA under a contract worth $2.3 billion.

 SpaceX is under contract to launch at least 70 of the satellites.

+(Story corrects contract value in second to last paragraph to $2.3 billion from $2.8 billion)

-(Reporting by Irene Klotz; Editing by Lisa Von Ahn)
+Reporting by Irene Klotz; Editing by Lisa Von Ahn

-BRNO, Czech Republic Czech scientists have developed a model of a functioning human lung that can be used to simulate problems like asthma or other chronic diseases and their treatments.

-BRUSSELS Belgian comic-strip hero Tintin helped popularize the 1950s Space Race with his iconic cartoon rocket; seven decades on from the boy reporter's "Destination Moon", his country is finally getting its own version of NASA.